 |Secure file storage||–||Y||Y||Y|

 The Best Price Option

-Dashlane’s premium plan ($4.99 a month) is a bit on the expensive side.
+Dashlane’s premium plan is a bit on the expensive side.
 However, its innovative features are worth the recent price hike.

 Dark Web Monitoring is an impressive tool, and it never hurts to have access to a Virtual Private Network (VPN) either.